Luna Park (Coney Island, 1903): Entrance and main court

-The arched entrance on Surf Avenue was described as "covering half of an entire city block", with four monolithic figures, one at each of its corners.
+The arched entrance on Surf Avenue was described in The Street Railway magazine as "covering half of an entire city block", with four monolithic figures, one at each of its corners.
 The entrance gate contained five ticket kiosks, shaped like Roman chariots and staffed by "young women dressed in evening attire and Merry Widow straw hats emblazoned with red feathers".
 A large avenue called the Court of Honor extended straight from the entrance and was surrounded by 53 buildings.
-There was a replica of Venice to the right of the court, which included a miniature Grand Canal with gondoliers, as well as a replica of the Piazza San Marco.
+There was a replica of Venice to the right of the court, which included a miniature Grand Canal with gondoliers, as well as a model of the Piazza San Marco.
 To the left of the Court of Honor were three large buildings, which featured the Trip to the Moon, War of Worlds, and 20,000 Leagues Under the Sea attractions.
 Other attractions, which housed various shows, the Grand Casino, and the Old Mill and Helter Skelter attractions, were placed alongside the Court of Honor.

 At the center of the park in the middle of a lake was the 200-foot-tall (61 m) electric tower that was decorated with 30,000 incandescent lamps.
 Each of the tower's four sides had 48 illuminated circles.
 The tower was inspired by another at the Pan-American Exposition, which had been twice as tall and illuminated by thousands of lights.
 The lagoon around the tower was bordered by a wide, brightly lit esplanade; there was also a lighted terrace with benches next to the lagoon.
 Two circus rings were suspended over the central lagoon to keep customers entertained between rides, and aerial shows were performed over the lagoon.
 In contrast to Dreamland, Luna Park generally had narrow pathways.
 When the park was particularly crowded, patrons were sometimes "compelled to listen to the side show 'barkers'" to avoid the overcrowded paths, according to the Brooklyn Daily Eagle.